Ames-hub/TaskFlow/README.md

 5. Run `pip install -r requirements.txt` in the terminal to install the required packages
 6. Make sure you have a discord bot token, if you don't have one, create a new bot on the discord dev portal.
 7. Run `python main.py` in the terminal to start the bot<br>
-It will then take you through a very quick setup process.
+It will then take you through a rapid setup process.

 ### Secrets.env
 The file accepts the following KWARGS
 - TOKEN : str (Discord bot token)
+- DEBUG : bool (Toggle on or off debug mode.
+Begins use of debug token)
+- DEBUG_TOKEN: str (Another bot token for testing out of production)
+- NEWS_SERVER_HOST: str (The [BulletMan News Server](https://github.com/Ames-hub/bulletman) host.
+Example input, 192.168.1.115:8000)
+- PRIMARY_MAINTAINER_ID: int (The ID of whoever is in charge of the bots good condition)

 ## Usage
-This bot makes use of Slash commands, and discord buttons.<br>
+This bot makes use of Slash commands and discord buttons.<br>
-To view a list of commands, simply go into discord and search through available commands.
+To view a list of commands, go into discord and search through available commands.

 To create a task, use /task create

-To interact with a task, and mark yourself as contributing to it or mark it as done, Either use its according command, or /view (task id)
+To interact with a task and mark yourself as contributing to it or mark it as done, Either use its according command, or /task view (a task id)

-At the moment, you cannot assign a task to someone specifically or add notes.<br>
+You can assign a task to someone specifically using the `/task assign` command.<br>
-This will come in a later update.
+This makes them the designated in-charge for the task.

 ### Titles and IDs
 Tasks have Titles (aka, names) and IDs.
 Names are sometimes unique, IDs are always unique.<br>